ucb-rit/savio-training-containers-2021/containers.md

 # Upcoming events and hiring

- - Looking for researchers working with sensitive data as we are building tools and services to support that work.
-Get in touch for more information.
+ - Research IT is looking for researchers working with sensitive data, as we are building tools and services to support that work.
+Please email research-it@berkeley.edu for more information.

  - Research IT is hiring graduate and undergraduate students for a variety of positions.
 Please talk to Amy Neeser to get more information.